Karpman drama triangle: Theory

 Initially a drama triangle arises when a person takes on the role of a victim or persecutor.
 This person then feels the need to enlist other players into the conflict.
 As often happens, a rescuer is encouraged to enter the situation.
 These enlisted players take on roles of their own that are not static, and therefore various scenarios can occur.
 The victim might turn on the rescuer, for example, while the rescuer then switches to persecution.

 The reason that the situation persists is that each participant has their (frequently unconscious) psychological wishes/needs met without having to acknowledge the broader dysfunction or harm done in the situation as a whole.
-Each participant is acting upon his or her own selfish needs, rather than acting in a genuinely responsible or altruistic manner.
+Each participant is acting upon their own selfish needs, rather than acting in a genuinely responsible or altruistic manner.
 Any character might "ordinarily come on like a plaintive victim; it is now clear that the one can switch into the role of Persecutor providing it is 'accidental' and the one apologizes for it".

 The motivations of the rescuer are the least obvious.
 In the terms of the triangle, the rescuer has a mixed or covert motive and benefits egoically in some way from being "the one who rescues".
 The rescuer has a surface motive of resolving the problem and appears to make great efforts to solve it, but also has a hidden motive to not succeed, or to succeed in a way in which he or she benefits.
 The rescuer may get a self-esteem boost, for example, or receive respected rescue status, or derive enjoyment by having someone depend on or trust him or her and act in a way that ostensibly seems to be trying to help, but at a deeper level plays upon the victim in order to continue getting a payoff.

 The relationship between the victim and the rescuer may be one of codependency.
-The rescuer keeps the victim dependent by encouraging his or her victimhood.
-The victim gets his or her needs met by being taken care of by the rescuer.
+The rescuer keeps the victim dependent by encouraging their victimhood.
+The victim gets their needs met by being taken care of by the rescuer.

 Participants generally tend to have a primary or habitual role (victim, rescuer, persecutor) when they enter into drama triangles.
 Participants first learn their habitual roles in their respective families of origin.
 Even though participants each have a role with which they most identify, once on the triangle, participants rotate through all the three positions.

 Each triangle has a "payoff" for those playing it.
 The "antithesis" of a drama triangle lies in discovering how to deprive the actors of their payoff.